irinascurtu/siit-net/DateTime.md

 5* Write a program to get current time in milliseconds.

-6. Write a program that calculates the date six months from the current date
+6. Write a program that calculates the date six months from the current date.

 7. Write a program to get the first and last second of a day.

 8*.
-Write a program to calculate two date difference in seconds
+Write a program to calculate two date difference in seconds.

 9. Given a date of birth, calculate the age of a person.